On this page

-The majority (roughly two thirds) of MySuper funds offer a single diversifed product.
+The majority (roughly two thirds) of MySuper products are diversified options with a fixed asset allocation.
 This is usually a ‘balanced’ approach with around 70% invested in higher risk growth assets (shares and property) and 30% in lower risk defensive assets (cash and fixed interest).
 The risk/return profile remains at medium-high throughout your working life.

-The remaining one third of MySuper accounts use a lifecycle or lifestage approach and automatically move your savings from growth investments when you are young to more defensive investments as you get closer to retirement.
+The remaining one third of MySuper accounts use a lifecycle or lifestage approach and automatically reduce your exposure to growth investments, and increase defensive investments, as you age and get closer to retirement.
 Most retail sector MySuper funds are lifecycle, but some industry funds also use this approach.